Estimate Induction Motor Parameters Using Recommended Hardware

 Enter the details about the hardware setup and the motor under test in the host model.
 The target model uses an algorithm to perform tests on the motor and estimate the motor parameters.
 The host model starts the required tests and displays the estimated parameters.

 Open the parameter estimation host model.
-You can also use this command to open the host model:

 Enter these details in the host model to prepare the workspace.